Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 4: Immunotherapy Research Is Ongoing

 Peritoneal patients considering immunotherapy should discuss it with a mesothelioma specialist.
-Having this discussion with a true mesothelioma specialist matters.
+Having this discussion with a true mesothelioma expert matters.
 General oncologists may not know how beneficial many treatments can be for mesothelioma.
 But specialists with plenty of mesothelioma experience usually do.
 Specialty care can help ensure the patient has access to the best treatments for their unique case.

 Share this page: Facebook Twitter mail